-New Orleans hunkers down as Tropical Storm Barry approaches Louisiana coast
+Tropical Storm Barry gains strength as it heads towards New Orleans

 “Everybody’s unsure,” McGriff said.

-Additional reporting by Gabriella Borter in New York and Rich McKay in Atlanta; Witing by Scott Malone; Editing by Raissa Kasolowsky and Jeffrey Benkoe
+Additional reporting by Gabriella Borter in New York and Rich McKay in Atlanta; Witing by Scott Malone; Editing by Raissa Kasolowsky, Jeffrey Benkoe and David Gregorio